 It is clear that there is no deficit angle at large distances, and the solution describes a pure singularity-free black hole and not a gravitational monopole.
 To make the spacetime asymptotically flat, we may set

 which fixes the value of $c_1$.
 Now, the asymptotic relation yields

-The metric above is clearly asymptotically flat and resembles the Schwarzschild black hole, while corrections in the structure of spacetime appear as $\mathcal{O}(r^{-n})$ terms (where $n \ge 3$) and are sourced by the (conserved) phantom scalar charge $A$.
-The other conserved charge is the black hole mass, which can be calculated using the Abbott-Deser method, according to which, for an asymptotically flat spacetime, the mass $m$ is given by
+The metric above is clearly asymptotically flat and resembles the Schwarzschild black hole, while corrections in the structure of spacetime appear as $\mathcal{O}(r^{-n})$ terms (where $n \ge 3$) and are sourced by the phantom scalar charge $A$.
+The conserved black hole mass, can be calculated using the Abbott-Deser method, according to which, for an asymptotically flat spacetime, the mass $m$ is given by

 and is clearly not affected by the scalar field.
 Then, if one treats $m$ as independent of the scalar charge, the obtained spacetime describes a regular, asymptotically flat black hole, with a primary phantom scalar hair.